 Group Facilitator, Therapeutic Mentor, Camp Coordinator

-Lexi is currently an undergraduate student studying psychology at Southern New Hampshire University.
+Lexi graduated Southern New Hampshire University with her Bachelors in Psychology and has begun studying for her Masters in Social Work.
 She began working for Adventurelore in 2016 as a summer camp counselor and now is a co-facilitator for therapeutic groups and school programs.
 Lexi loves helping children and adolescents build confidence through outdoor experiences and adventure.
 She often brings her fur baby Dixie to work with her, which is a favorite for many participants at Adventurelore.

 Katharine earned her BS degree in Special Education with a concentration in Communication Disorders at Bridgewater State University in 2012.
 She started out her career working as a Paraprofessional in a specialized classroom for Pre-K and Kindergarten students with Autism before switching into a Speech Language Pathology Assistant role.
 She changed career paths four years ago, working as an Administrative Assistant before coming to work at Adventurelore.
 Katharine is excited to work for Adventurelore where she gets to combine her office management skills and her passion for helping kids!

 Dixie is one of Adventurelore's "office dogs."
 She comes to work each day with Lexi and provides endless love to our clients and groups when they enter the office.
 She is a husky and Shiba inu mix and loves to greet everyone at the door, swim, run in the woods and catch a squirrel or two.